Simple Chocolate Chip Zucchini Bread

 Instructions

-2. Grease the bottom of an 8x4x2" loaf pan and set aside
+• Preheat the oven to 350 degrees.
+Grease the bottom of a loaf pan and set aside

-3. In a medium bowl, combine flour, cinnamon, baking soda, baking powder, salt and nutmeg.
-Make a "well" in the center of the mixture and set aside
+• In a medium bowl, combine the flour, cinnamon, baking soda, baking powder, salt and nutmeg.
+Make a "well" in the center of the mixture and set aside.

-4. In a second medium bowl, combine sugar, egg, zucchini, and oil.
+• In a second medium bowl, combine the sugar, egg, zucchini, and oil.
 Mix well.

-5. Add the zucchini mixture to the flour mixture.
-Combine just until moistened.
+• Add the zucchini mixture to the flour mixture.
+Mix it just until everything is combined.
 The batter will be lumpy.

-7. Pour mixture into loaf pan and bake for 50-55 minutes, or until toothpick inserted in the center comes out clean.
+• Pour the batter into the prepared loaf pan and bake for 50-55 minutes.
+It is done when a toothpick inserted in the center comes out clean.

 4 Comments